The income tax season is here and your days are numbered before the deadline to file your tax closes in on 30 April 2021

 - Petrol allowances (exempted up to RM6,000),

 - Monetary reward for past achievements, service excellence, or long service (exempted up to RM2,000)

 This step is important because it will reduce your taxable income.
-It is likely you might drop from an upper income tax bracket, and in return, pay lesser tax to the LHDN.
+It is likely that you might drop from an upper income tax bracket, and in return, pay lesser tax to the LHDN.

 Here is how it works:

 For example, your annual income after EPF deduction is RM40,000.
-You received RM1,000 for parking allowances, RM300 for medical allowances, RM1,200 for petrol allowances, and RM2,500 for your excellence reward.
+You received RM1,000 for parking allowances, RM300 for medical allowances, RM1,200 for petrol allowances, and RM2,000 for your excellence reward.
 In the end, you only have to declare RM35,000.To understand the full list of income that is exempted from income tax, visit here.

 After taking out the tax-exempted, you only have to pay RM600 in tax: